 Mitiga’s Cloud Detection and Response (CDR) platform addresses these challenges by constantly scanning cloud and SaaS ecosystems for early signs of infiltration.
 By applying advanced behavioral analytics and ML algorithms, Mitiga helps you stay one step ahead of AI-powered adversaries.

 The emergence of DeepSeek and similar AI models heralds a new era of cyberattacks, one where adversaries wield AI to launch increasingly potent campaigns.
-As these technologies continue to evolve, businesses must strengthen their defenses accordingly.
+As AI technologies continues to evolve, businesses must strengthen their defenses accordingly.

 Advanced cloud and SaaS detection, AI-driven threat intelligence, and a proactive security posture are no longer optional—they are urgent imperatives.
 The future of cybersecurity belongs to those who can adapt to and outmaneuver AI-enabled adversaries.
 Are you prepared?